practicalparticipation/standard/standard/docs/en/03_schema/01_reference.md

 A release package, modelled on the [Data Package](http://dataprotocols.org/data-packages/) protocol, provides meta-data about release(s) it contains.

-<div class="include-csv" data-src="standard/docs/field_definitions/record-package.csv" data-table-class="table table-striped"></div>
+<div class="include-csv" data-src="standard/docs/field_definitions/record-package.csv" data-table-class="table table-striped schema-table"></div>

-The uri should unique identify this release package.
+* The uri should unique identify this release package.
 Publishers should provide a [dereferenceable HTTP URI](http://en.wikipedia.org/wiki/Dereferenceable_Uniform_Resource_Identifier) wherever possible and should host the data package at this URI, enabling users to look-up and verify the contents of a release package from its original source.

 * The [publishedDate](#date) on which this package was published.
 If a package is automatically generated and re-published on a regular basis, this date should reflect the date of the last change to the contents of the package.